oleganza/OAPromise/README.md

 ## Memory ownership

-Promises form a chain, or more generally, a tree (when you attach multiple callbacks to a single promise using `-then:` etc.).
+Promises form a chain, or more generally, a tree (when you attach multiple callbacks to a single promise using `then:` etc.).

 Current operation owns the promise and updates its status.
-New promises returned from -then: are retained by the receiver in order to be connected with a returned promise from the callback.
+New promises returned from `then:` are retained by the receiver in order to be connected with a returned promise from the callback.
 When the callback is fired, its promise is cleaned up and its child promises become owned by the respective promises returned from the callback.

 Thus, consumer is not required to keep a strong reference to the promise or worry about retained self in their blocks.
 However, consumer might want to cancel some operations to reclaim memory sooner (e.g. user leaves the window).
-This is done via `-discard`.
+This is done via `discard`.
 Discarded promises cannot force operation to stop (only inform them), but they do clean up all the callbacks and linked promises immediately.

 ## Forwarding promises

-If you need to attach a `-then:` or `error:` callback, but without continuing with another operation, you may want to forward the existing result to the next consumers.
+If you need to attach a `then:` or `error:` callback, but without continuing with another operation, you may want to forward the existing result to the next consumers.
 It may be useful for debugging.
 In such cases return [OAPromise promiseWithValue:value] or [OAPromise promiseWithError:error]:

     [[server downloadPicture] then:^(UIImage* picture){
     	NSLog(@"Downloaded picture with size: %@", [picture valueForKey:@"size"]);
     	return [OAPromise promiseWithValue:picture];
     }];

-Next consumer will attach `-then:` callback to the resulting chain of promises and will get picture value exactly the same way (with one runloop cycle delay) as if we did not have logging block added.
+Next consumer will attach `then:` callback to the resulting chain of promises and will get picture value exactly the same way (with one runloop cycle delay) as if we did not have logging block added.

 Same idea applies to error callbacks.